atomone-hub/genesis/COMPENDIUM.md

 #### Key points:

-- NFT as recognition for early Atom-One project supporters.
+- NFT as recognition for early AtomOne project supporters.
 - Potential future benefits and use cases for the NFT.

 ---